The Basics of Mortgage Loans

-Lenders offer mortgage types with unusual structures to suit the specific needs of certain borrowers.
-These are complicated financial products, so borrowers should fully understand the risks and drawbacks before committing to one.
+Lenders offer mortgages with different structures to suit the specific needs of borrowers.
+These usually are complicated financial products, so borrowers should fully understand the risks and drawbacks before committing to one.

-A second mortgage, also known as a junior lien, is an additional home loan that you take out against your property alongside your original mortgage.
+A second mortgage is an additional home loan that you take out against your property alongside your original mortgage.
 With a second mortgage, you use your home as collateral to gain access to additional funds.

 Second mortgages often come in the form of a home equity loan — where you receive the money in a lump sum at a fixed interest rate — or as a home equity line of credit, where you’re able to withdraw cash up to a maximum amount, subject to an adjustable interest rate.
-Second mortgages typically come with higher interest rates because covering your primary mortgage takes priority if you can’t make your payments, which poses more risk to the secondary lender.
+Second mortgages typically come with higher interest rates compared to the primary mortgage.

 With a balloon mortgage, your home loan won’t be completely paid off when you reach the end of the term.
-Instead, you’ll have to make a large payment to cover the remaining principal.
-While this could reduce your monthly payments at the beginning of your loan term, balloon mortgages can be financially overwhelming if you can’t afford the large final payment when it’s due.
+Instead, you’ll have to make a large final payment to cover the remaining principal.
+While this could reduce your monthly payments at the beginning of your loan term, balloon mortgages can be financially overwhelming if you can’t afford the last payment when it’s due.

-Construction mortgages are for prospective homeowners who are looking to build a home instead of buying one.
+Construction mortgages are for prospective homeowners looking to build a home instead of buying one.
 This type of mortgage only covers the cost of building the home.
-After that, the borrower needs to apply for a new mortgage to pay for the finished home.
+After that, the borrower needs to apply for a new mortgage to buy the finished home.

-Like second mortgages, reverse mortgages allow you to borrow against the equity in your home.
-The borrowed money in a reverse mortgage isn’t due until you no longer live in that home as your primary residence.
+Like second mortgages, reverse mortgages allow older homeowners to borrow against the equity in their home.
+The borrowed money in a reverse mortgage isn’t due until they no longer live in that home as their primary residence.
 Often, borrowers pay off the reverse mortgage by selling their home after they move out.

-If you have an adjustable-rate mortgage, then a reverse mortgage will provide monthly payments.
-If you have a fixed-rate mortgage, then you’ll receive a lump sum.
-Interest and fees on the borrowed equity are added to the principal over time, which increases the total amount you owe.
-As that debt grows, it will reduce the equity you have in your home.
+Interest and fees on the borrowed equity are added to the principal over time, which increases the total amount owed.
+As that debt grows, it will reduce the borrower’s equity in their home.